Professional Engineer Licensing

 Thanks to reciprocity, many engineers are licensed to practice in more than just one jurisdiction for greater job flexibility, mobility, and security.
 Reciprocity or licensure by comity is when a registered engineer in one jurisdiction applies for registration in another by providing documentation that he or she meets that jurisdiction's registration requirements.
 Typically this is accomplished through an NCEES Record.

 Registration boards examine and keep a record of qualifications for each applicant for registration.
-Many registration boards expect a NCEES Record as a basis for reciprocal registration, although a some consider applicants without this record.
+Many registration boards expect an NCEES Record as a basis for reciprocal registration, although some will consider applicants without this record.
 A complete copy of an applicant’s NCEES Record will be provided to a registration board in support of the application for reciprocal registration.

 Design Firm - Engineering firm registration is sometimes grouped with architecture and land surveying on a single “design firm” application form.